Zabrimus/vdr-jonglisto/README.md

 * optional remoteosd/svdrpservice plugin (See <http://vdr.schmirler.de/>)
 * java 8

+### Setup
+If you first start the application without an valid configuration, you will be redirected to a setup page to create your first minimal configuration.
+The configuration file jonglisto.json can then be *downloaded*.
+There is no automatically installation.
+But this downloaded file is a good starting point for further configuration.

+### i18n
+It is possible to switch the application language.
+Currently english and german are supported.
+But the english version could be a little bit bumby.
+The language files could be found in directory src/main/webapp/WEB-INF. app.properties or app_de.properties.
+Any help in translatating to other languages or correcting some flaws are very appreciated.

 ### Channel logos
 The application now uses channel logos from <https://github.com/picons/picons-source>.
 To build the necessary logo.jar ju,p into directory tools and start ./build-logo-jar.sh.
 This jar have to created only at the very first build or if there exists some new and interesting logos.
 The logo.jar has a size of only 8MB.